JohnLavender474/State-Capitals-Quiz-Android-App/README.md

 ### Project Description:

-This project is a quiz app that tests the user's knowledge of the stateName capitals of the United States.
-The user is presented with quiz of six questions where in each question a random stateName is presented and the user must select the correct capital from a list of three options.
+This project is a quizModel app that tests the user's knowledge of the stateName capitals of the United States.
+The user is presented with quizModel of six questions where in each question a random stateName is presented and the user must select the correct capital from a list of three options.
 The user is given a score based on the number of correct answers and the number of incorrect answers.
 The results of finished quizzes are saved and can be viewed in the results page.
-Also, the user can pause a quiz and continue it at a later point even after the app has been quit.
+Also, the user can pause a quizModel and continue it at a later point even after the app has been quit.